hotkeysoft/emulators/README.md

 ## TODO
 - Merge common code
+  - Started
 - Document the installation, files/directories required
   - Maybe make an installer for the PC emulator
   - Make emulator more robust/verbose when basics things are missing (roms, directories, etc)
-- Fix annoying crash on soft reboot, only hard reboot works at the moment (shift-reboot in the GUI overlay)
+- PC: Fix annoying crash on soft reboot, only hard reboot works at the moment (shift-reboot in the GUI overlay)
 - Split emulators in different repositories (still debating)
 - Adlib... started, I *hate* FM sound (well, not the sound, but the understanding/coding part)
 - Compatibility grid for PC games
 - Screenshots and stuff
-- Window scaling is.. not the best.
+- Window scaling is... not the best.
 Certainly not pixel accurate.
 Need to take borders into account in calculations